-If you or a family member was a motorcycle accident victim, an Athens motorcycle accident lawyer from Kaine Law could fight for your right to compensation.
+If you or a family member was a motorcycle accident victim, an Athens personal injury lawyer from Kaine Law could fight for your right to compensation.
 The physical, emotional, and financial upset you and your family suffered could be compensable.

 Kaine Law Works on a Contingency-Fee Basis

 The cost of paying for a lawyer should not be among your concerns after getting hurt.
 So, when you come to us, we provide a free case review where you can learn more about your financial recovery options.

 A representative from our team can answer the following questions:

 - What happens if the at-fault party was uninsured?

 - How long do I have to file a wrongful death lawsuit?

 - How long will it take to settle my case?